How Studying with ACS Works

 research project or 100 hours of industry experience/work experience.

-modules.
-There will be an assignment at the end of each lesson to
+1. You will complete all assignments.
+There is an assignment at the end of each lesson.

-- Pass 14 examinations – one on each
+2. Pass 14 examinations – one for each

-module (exluding the project module).
-These are usually taken at the end
+module (excluding the industry or work experience module).
+These are undertaken at the end

-of the module and can be arranged at a time and location to suit you.
+of each module.
+They can be arranged at a time and location to suit you.

 different options available to you to satisfy this requirement, and